urmel79/IO_stm32_testing_bench_gh/README.md

 The external main supply voltage of the Bluepill (STM32 F103C8T6) is **NOT 5 V tolerant** and has maximum ratings of 4.0 V (compare with the [datasheet](https://www.st.com/resource/en/datasheet/stm32f103c8.pdf)).
 Because of this you can't use this pin for voltage supply of your microcontroller -- otherwise maybe you'll see the *magic blue smoke*.

-Instead of this use the 5 V pin of the adapter and connect it to the 5V power supply pin of the Bluepill.
+Instead of this use the +5V pin of the adapter and connect it to the 5V power supply pin of the Bluepill.
 The voltage regulator of the board will generate the 3.3 V level.
 Because of these two cases I have created with *Fritzing* (https://fritzing.org) two versions of breadboard layouts and schematics.
 The UART pins (RxD, TxD) are then also at about 4.3 V level -- but luckily the UART pins (e. g.
 PA9, PA10) are 5 V tolerant, so it will work :)

 ## Breadboard layout and schematics (3.3 V version)